WEB-Imran-Hossain/green-villa-client/README.md

 # About
-Every room in Green Villa Web Development is built on modern and quality design.
-Green Villa Hotel focuses on fancy and descriptive room details.
-By avoiding unnecessary elements and reducing visual clutter, Green Villa Hotel not only enhances the user experience but also helps contribute to more customers for business.
+Green Villa Hotel built in modern and quality design.
+Green Villa Hotel focuses on innovative and descriptive room details.
+By avoiding unnecessary elements and reducing visual clutter, Green Villa Hotel not only enhances the user experience but also helps generate more customers for the business.

 # Green Villa Hotel Booking Website features Information